puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 You can now specify relationships directly as statements in addition to the before and require resource metaparameters of previous versions:

+{% highlight ruby %}
     File["/etc/ntp.conf"] -> Service[ntpd]
+{% endhighlight %}

-"Manage the ntp configuration file before the ntpd service"
+Manage the ntp configuration file before the ntpd service

 You can specify a "notify" relationship by employing the tilde instead of the
 hyphen:

+{% highlight ruby %}
     File["/etc/ntp.conf"] ~> Service[ntpd]
+{% endhighlight %}

-"Manage the ntp configuration file before the ntpd service and notify the service of changes to the ntp configuration file."
+This manages the ntp configuration file before the ntpd service and notifies the service of changes to the ntp configuration file.

 You can also do relationship chaining, specifying multiple relationships on a single line:

+{% highlight ruby %}
     Package[ntp] -> File["/etc/ntp.conf"] -> Service[ntpd]
+{% endhighlight %}

-"First, manage the ntp package, second manage the ntp configuration file, third manage the ntpd service."
+Here we first manage the ntp package, second manage the ntp configuration file, and third manage the ntpd service.

 Note that while it's confusing, you don't have to have all of the arrows be the same direction:

+{% highlight ruby %}
     File["/etc/ntp.conf"] -> Service[ntpd] <- Package[ntp]
+{% endhighlight %}

-"The ntpd service requires /etc/ntp.conf and the ntp package"
+Here the ntpd service requires /etc/ntp.conf and the ntp package.

 Please note, relationships declared in this manner are between adjacent resources.
 In this example, the ntp package and the ntp configuration file are